 The PIER ADAPTER is already attached to your Mach1GTO.
+Starting in 2008, there are six attachment holes in the PIER ADAPTER base for positioning flexibility.
+You, of course, only use three of them (every 120°) with the three provided PIER ADAPTER KNOBS.
 Remove the three PIER ADAPTER KNOBS from the PIER ADAPTER.
 Simply set the mount into the pier post on your 6" Eagle Adjustable Folding Pier, your Astro-Physics Portable Pier, or the adapter of your Adjustable Wood Tripod.
 Fasten with the three PIER ADAPTER KNOBS.
 If you are attaching the Control Box Adapter or a Tray Support Bar at the top of your pier or tripod, do that now.
+(Note: photo on next page is of an earlier vintage with three pier attachment holes.)